July 1989 Northeastern United States tornado outbreak: List of confirmed tornadoes

+July 10 event

 Schoharie County tornado

-The event which devastated areas from Montgomery to Greene County caused $20,000,000 in damage and injured 20 people.
-While the Storm Prediction Center archives say that it was a single tornado, it was likely three or more tornadoes, each producing F3 to F4 damage.
-Only damage near Schoharie was at the F4 level, and some sources doubt it even reached that intensity at all.
+The event, which devastated areas from Montgomery to Greene County, caused $20,000,000 in damage and injured 20 people.
+While the Storm Prediction Center archives say it was a single tornado, it was likely three or more tornadoes, each producing F3 to F4 damage.
+Only damage near Schoharie was at the F4 level, and some sources doubt it even reached that intensity.

 The first tornado touched down three miles east of Ames at 1:27PM, moving southeast.
 It passed near or through the towns of Carlisle, Howe Caverns, Central Bridge, and Schoharie before lifting.
 Continuing southeast for 10 miles, the storm produced another tornado briefly near Rensselaerville.
 After another 10 miles, a third tornado touched down between Greenville and Surprise.
-This final section of the path is plotted as a skipping tornado, but may have been three or more separate tornadoes.
+This final section of the path is plotted as a skipping tornado but may have been three or more tornadoes.

 Connecticut tornado family

-An hour after the previous event caused destruction in Upstate New York, a new tornado family began producing significant damage in the adjacent state of Connecticut.
-The first tornado, which may have been three separate tornadoes, started its path of destruction in Cornwall, leveling a virgin forest known as Cathedral Pines.
+An hour after the previous event destroyed in Upstate New York, a new tornado family began producing significant damage in the adjacent state of Connecticut.
+The first tornado, which may have been three tornadoes, started its path of destruction in Cornwall, leveling a virgin forest known as Cathedral Pines.
 At the nearby Mohawk Mountain Ski Area, every ski lift was destroyed, with some lift chairs found miles away.
 The tornado continued south-southeast through Milton, leveling hundreds more trees, and destroyed the village of Bantam before dissipating.
 Strong downburst winds continued to cause damage and level trees after this tornado lifted: it was during this period between tornadoes that a 12-year-old girl was killed by falling trees in Black Rock State Park.

 Soon afterwards, another tornado touched down in Watertown, passing through Oakville and northern Waterbury, damaging or destroying 150 homes.

-The Hamden tornado was by far the most destructive tornado of this family, and possibly the most damaging of the entire outbreak.
+The Hamden tornado was by far the most destructive tornado of this family, possibly the most damaging of the outbreak.
 It touched down at 5:38 pm near the Wilbur Cross Parkway.
-Industrial cranes and cars were tossed through the air, and rows of houses, as well as an industrial park, were flattened.
+Industrial cranes and cars were tossed through the air, and rows of houses and an industrial park were flattened.
 The tornado lifted just a few minutes later at 5:45.
-The damage path was only five miles long, stopping just short of the city of New Haven, but it damaged or destroyed almost 400 structures in its path.
+The damage path was only five miles long, stopping just short of the city of New Haven, but it damaged or destroyed almost 400 structures.